EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.7.0 =

+* Compatibility with latest version of WPML WooCommerce Multi-currency by OnTheGoSystems plugin inhanced
+* Compatibility with WooCommerce Subscriptions by Automatic implemented

 = 1.6.24 =